 First, verify that you have the Infragistics AppMap and Infragistics Toolbox installed.
 From Visual Studio, click Tools, and then click Extensions and Updates.
 The AppMap and Toolbox should be listed and enabled.

 After verifying, close the Extensions and Updates window.
 From the Visual Studio homepage, click Browse project templates.
 In the Browse window, expand Infragistics and click Xamarin.Forms.
 Select the AppMap Project, and then click OK.

 The Create new project window will appear, prompting you to select the platforms for the project.
-Ensure that Android and iOS are both selected.
-The DI Container should be set to Unity, and Show AppMap should be enabled.
+For the purpose of demonstration, we’ll only use Android.
+Uncheck iOS and ensure that Android is selected.
+The DI Container, which is required by Prism, should be set to Unity, and Show AppMap should be enabled.
 Click Create Project.

 The blank AppMap displays the available pages, relationships, properties, and code generation options that are used with the AppMap.